Solve/Next

 What goes home with you.

 The industry is the laboratory.
 The capabilities are what leave with you—directly transferable to the AI deployments, growth bets, market entries, and transformation initiatives you are navigating when you return.
-By Friday you will have practised all four against real stakeholders in a live industry.
+By Friday you will have practiced all four against real stakeholders in a live industry.
 Most participants run their first internal session within thirty days of returning.

 01